rixx/books.rixx.de/data/reviews/stephen-king/the-gunslinger/index.md

 ---

 Wow.
 I read King's revised version from when he had finished the series, and it's stunning.
 I need to read the rest.
-It's … kinda what Firefly is to sci-fi: the fantasy edition, and so much fun, and with wonderful characters, and … wow.
+It's what Firefly is to sci-fi: the fantasy edition, and so much fun, and with wonderful characters, and … wow.